shuhaowu/shuhaowu.github.com/pages/home.md

 #### Open Source ####

-Sharing is caring.
-Almost everything I make is open source.
-Perhaps one day, some of those will help others. :)
+Sharing is caring, so almost everything I make is open source.
+Hopefully one day something of mine will help others. :)
 <a href="https://github.com/shuhaowu" target="_blank" class="checkout">Fork me
 on github!</a>